 When it comes to reassuring, comforting smells, people always go on about their loved one’s fragrance, or their special blanky.
 Sod.
 That.
 We’re much more about the smell of the charcoal grill at Gökyüzü circa 12:30am.
 This Green Lanes stalwart is what you need most times of day, but the fact it’s huge, open till 1am, and always buzzing is a massive bonus.
 The complimentary warm flatbread, dip, and salad means you won’t be waiting long to eat - around 60 seconds, to be precise - and by the time you get onto a bowl of manti, or a bit of beyti, you’ll be extremely happy indeed.

-Open till 3am from Thursday to Saturday, Cecconi’s is the Soho pizza bar that you need in your life.
+Open till 12.30 on weekdays and 1.30am at the weekend, Cecconi’s is the Soho pizza bar that you need in your life.
 There’s a very nice counter to sit up at, or, if high seating would be a dangerous decision, plenty of seating that will make sure your feet are firmly on the ground.
 The pizzas are decent - the thin kind with a fat doughy crust - and they’re all priced around £10 - £15.

 Everyone dreams of having a cool little US-style diner they can return to each time the world gets the better of them.
 Spuntino in Soho is as close as you’re going to get in London, and even if you were to sit with a burger and beer in the middle of a summer afternoon here, you’d feel it was the wee hours - this place was made for nocturnal hangs.
 It’s open until 1am Wednesday through Friday, and it’s perfect when you’re craving a burger or some mac and cheese.